Personal data, including big data, is a valuable asset for businesses, but how to get the best out of them at the age of the GDPR?

 And to ascertain whether means are reasonably likely to be used to identify the natural person, account should be taken of all objective factors, such as the costs of and the amount of time required for identification, taking into consideration the available technology at the time of the processing and technological developments.

-As previously discussed, anonymisation requires a quite burdensome process which is likely to deprive data from any content which might have an economic value.
-Therefore, this would avoid the applicability of data protection laws, but in my view it is not a viable option for businesses.
+As previously discussed, anonymisation requires a quite burdensome process which is likely to deprive data of any content which might have an economic value.
+Therefore, this would avoid the applicability of data protection laws, but in my view, it is not a viable option for businesses.

 Big data and aggregate data